JoshUndefined/JoshUndefined.github.io/_drafts/2025-07-15-Initial Commit.md

 - Video Game enjoyer
 - Dad and Husband
 - Twitch Streamer/YouTube Creator
+    - *Note: one of my favorite things to tell people is that I play video games semi-professionally*
 - Amateur Nerd Tech Enthusiast *(what does that even mean?
-See below)*
--
+Future post to elaborate)*
-- *TODO*
+- Professional Nerd
+- Aspiring Destiny 2 PvE Sherpa
+- Hobby Collector with a specialization in Hyperfocusing

 ## What is this place?

-My biggest hobby is to collect hobbies, then to hyperfocus and obsess about them for a while.
-The major result is a tendancy to learn a lot of stuff which I then want to share it with others.
+As I stated above, probably my *biggest* hobby is to collect hobbies, then to hyperfocus and obsess about them for a while.
+The major result is a tendency to learn a lot of stuff which I then want to share it with others.

 I have been wanting to create a space to post on [potentially random] topics, maybe just discussions or case studies, or even tutorials.
 I hoping that this becomes that space.